Stephanie Forrester (The Bold and the Beautiful): Casting and creation

-Flannery, along with John McCook as Eric Forrester, Katherine Kelly Lang as Brooke Logan and Ronn Moss as Ridge Forrester were referred to as the "Core four", having been still present on the series since the show's beginning.
-However, on August 11, 2012, it was announced that after twenty-five years, Moss would be leaving the show, thus breaking up the core four, leaving only Flannery, Kelly Lang, and McCook as the sole remaining cast members from the show's inception.
-On October 10, 2012, it was announced that Flannery had made the decision to quit the show as well after twenty-five years.
-During a 2012 interview with TV Guide, Bradley Bell announced that Stephanie's character would be die of cancer.
+Flannery, along with John McCook as Eric Forrester, Katherine Kelly Lang as Brooke Logan and Ronn Moss as Ridge Forrester were referred to as the "core four", having been in the series from the start.
+However, on August 11, 2012, it was announced that after twenty-five years, Moss would be leaving the show, breaking up the core four, and leaving Flannery, Kelly Lang, and McCook as the sole remaining characters from the show's inception.
+On October 10, 2012, it was announced that Flannery had decided to quit the show also, after twenty-five years.
+During a 2012 interview with TV Guide, Bradley Bell announced that Stephanie's character would die of cancer.
 Bell said: "It is huge.
 And amazing.
 I knew this day was coming but I've been in denial about it.
 I've been loving and treasuring every one of these last few days we have with Susan."
-Flannery signed a contract that would allow the show to build a storyline surrounding her exit.
-Stephanie last appeared on-screen via a flashback on November 26, 2012, and video recordings on December 7 and 10, 2012.
+Flannery signed an extension to her contract that would allow the show time to build a storyline surrounding her exit.
+Stephanie departed on November 26, 2012, and reappeared in video recordings on December 7 and 10, 2012.

-On February 9, 2018, Flannery returned for a cameo as the voice of Stephanie on Brooke and Ridge's wedding day.
+On February 9, 2018, Flannery was heard (but not seen) in a cameo as the voice of Stephanie on Brooke and Ridge's wedding day.